geoneth/options/README.md

 Alternatively, if I wanted to add a new visualization method I could do it by updating the input and output formatters and adding the new option to the config file.

 ## Issues
-This project took me quite a while and I improved quite a bit over its development meaning some issues arose that I was only able to spot recently as I worked to finish it out.

 ### Inefficient Binomial code
 In a Binomial simulation the path of the stock price increasing and then decreasing should have the same result as the price decreasing and then increasing.
 As such the node should be the same.